thingsboard/thingsboard.github.io/_includes/docs/user-guide/contribution/widgets-development.md

     const subscriptionOptions = {
         type: 'timeseries', //Subscription type
-        datasources: datasources, //Describes what data you want to subscribe
+        datasources: datasources, //Describes what data you want to subscribe to
         hasDataPageLink: true, //Sets subscription into pageLink mode,
-        ignoreDataUpdateOnIntervalTick: true, //if true will be triggering onDataUpdated only when new data appears otherwise onDataUpdate will be triggered each second
+        ignoreDataUpdateOnIntervalTick: true, //if true onDataUpdated will be triggered only when new data appears otherwise onDataUpdate will be triggered every second
         useDashboardTimewindow: true,
         callbacks: //Sets callbacks for subscription
         {